abhisuj/MSDS-451-TermProject/README.md

 **IMPORTANT INVESTMENT DISCLOSURE:**

 This software is for **educational and research purposes only**.
 It does not constitute investment advice, financial advice, trading advice, or any other sort of advice.
 The AGIG ETF is a **hypothetical research concept** and is not a registered investment product.

+**AI Usage Disclosure:**

+This project and its documentation were developed with assistance from AI tools (GitHub Copilot, Claude AI).
+While AI assistance accelerated development and improved code quality, all outputs have been reviewed, validated, and tested by human developers.
+AI-generated code and strategies should not be used for actual trading without thorough independent verification.

 **Key Disclaimers:**